• Skip to primary navigation

 • Perfect Nutella frosting - Creamy and firm, perfect for filling cake layers, decorating cupcakes with a piping bag and tips, fill chocolate macarons and more.

-You need these ingredients to make this chocolate and Nutella ganach
+You need these ingredients to make this chocolate and Nutella ganache.

-• Nutella: Nutella hazelnut chocolate spread or other chocolate nut spreads.
+• Nutella – chocolate hazelnut spread (brand or similar).

-Step 1: Break or finely chop the dark chocolate and place in a medium bowl or in a microwave safe bowl with the Nutella (you can also melt the chocolate directly in the microwave or double boiler).
+Break or finely chop the dark chocolate and place it in a medium, microwave-safe bowl with the Nutella (or melt the chocolate first in the microwave or over a double boiler).

-Step 2: Heat heavy cream in a medium saucepan over medium heat until simmering, then pour the hot cream over the chopped chocolate and stir with a rubber spatula until you have a liquid ganache.
+Heat the heavy cream in a saucepan until simmering, then pour it over the chocolate.
+Let stand 1–2 minutes, then stir with a rubber spatula until smooth.

 How to use this ganache